Bibliothèques Sans Frontières

-Bibliothèques Sans Frontières (BSF), known as Libraries Without Borders (LWB) in English, is a charitable organisation based in France that provides access to information and education for those who need it most, whether refugees in humanitarian crises or under-resourced communities in the developed world.
-Founded in 2007, the organization distributes books, develops innovative technologies (including the Ideas Box), creates customized programs, and builds digital learning platforms in more than 50 countries, including Colombia, Cameroon, Bangladesh, France, and the United States.
+Bibliothèques Sans Frontières (BSF), known as Libraries Without Borders (LWB) in English, is a charitable organization based in Montreuil, France that provides access to information and education for refugees in humanitarian crises and under-resourced communities in the developed world.
+Founded in 2007, the organization distributes books, develops innovative technologies (including the Ideas Box), creates customized programs, and builds digital learning platforms in more than 50 countries.
 The U.S. branch, opened in 2008, is based in Washington, D.C., and listed as a non profit 501(c) organization under U.S. law.
 The organization received the Library of Congress' International Literacy Award in 2016.

 History

 French historian Patrick Weil founded Bibliothèques Sans Frontières in January 2007 assisted by Jérémy Lachal.
 Its early focus was to strengthen and reinforce libraries by providing books and training for librarians.
-Following the 2010 earthquake in Haiti, BSF broadened its efforts to include support for culture and education during humanitarian emergencies.
-After building libraries in relief camps throughout Haiti, Bibliothèques Sans Frontières developed best practices to promoting access to information and cultural resources in post-disaster contexts.
+Following the 2010 earthquake in Haiti, BSF began to support culture and education during humanitarian emergencies.

 In 2013, BSF partnered with Philippe Starck to design a kit that would make it easier to set up libraries in disaster zones and areas affected by conflict.
-Thus was born the Ideas Box, a mobile, pop-up library equipped with books, e-readers, tablets, laptops, cameras, a digital library, and web-based content, including Wikipedia and Khan Academy videos.
+Thus was born the Ideas Box, a mobile, pop-up library equipped with books, e-readers, tablets, laptops, cameras, a digital library and web-based educational content, including Wikipedia and Khan Academy videos.
 The Ideas Box breaks down into tables and chairs, and provides its own internet access and energy source.
-It has been used in a variety of contexts, including refugee and IDP camps, demobilization zones, inner cities, rural areas, and anywhere that people are without access to information and resources for learning.
+It has been used in a variety of contexts, including refugee and IDP camps, demobilization zones, underserved urban environments, rural areas, and anywhere that people are without access to information and learning resources.

 Objectives and Activities

-Bibliothèques Sans Frontières' operations encompass three principal axes of intervention.
+Bibliothèques Sans Frontières' operations encompass three principal axes of intervention: